-The legal basis on which the BBC processes your personal information is the public interest in the BBC producing journalistic, literary or artistic content.
+The legal basis on which the BBC processes your personal information is its legitimate interest in producing programme content.
 We will hold your information securely for one year from the date you send it to us, after which it will be deleted.
 If you want us to delete your information sooner than that, just email us at WomansHour@bbc.co.uk, and we will confirm when your information has been deleted.
 You can ask us to delete your information at any time.

 If you have any questions about how the BBC handles your personal information, or if you wish to contact the BBC to exercise your rights in relation to your personal information, please visit http://www.bbc.co.uk/usingthebbc/privacy.

 If you raise a complaint with the BBC about the way it has handled your personal information, you are entitled to lodge a complaint with a supervisory authority.
 In the UK, the supervisory authority is the Information Commissioner’s Office (ICO), which can be contacted at: https://ico.org.uk/concerns/.